xluthi/pulse_counter_esp8266/README.md

 ## Compilation ##

-Before compiling, create a `private.h` file based on the provided `private_exemple.h` file: it should contain your Wifi settings, as well as the Domoticz parameters.
+Before compiling, create a `private.h` file based on the provided `private_example.h` file: it should contain your Wifi settings, as well as the Domoticz parameters.
 The `domoticz_counter_idx` parameter refers to the ID of the "incremental counter" created in Domoticz.

 The code contains a lot of debug statements.
 If those are not required, comment the `#define DEBUG` at the beginning of the main file.